SherG/tester1/site/content/post/how-to-judge-an-exercise-or-diet-product.md

 date: 2019-03-17T23:27:14.396Z
 description: >-
-  With all the fitness ideas and products targeted to baby boomers how do you determine which ones are credibl?
+  With all the fitness ideas and products targeted to baby boomers how do you determine which ones are credible?
 ---
 In my last article I was  critical of the use of before and after photos as a method for proving the effectiveness of fitness and diet products/services.